Special offer

 Course restrictions

 Consider what type of courses you’ll cover.
-You might decide to cover courses related to their career field since the driving reason for offering funding is to encourage them to learn more about their field.
 This makes the coursework mutually beneficial because employees can apply what they learn to their work.

 Creating a tuition reimbursement policy